Resources for Garden Plant Diseases

 |Jan 19, 2024

 |Insect and Mite Pests of Boxwood

 Three pests, the boxwood leafminer, mite and psyllid commonly attack American and English boxwood in Virginia and cause spotting, yellowing, and puckering of leaves.

 Creating and maintaining community and school gardens has been identified as an effective strategy to increase healthy food awareness and consumption.
-Unfortunately, fresh fruits and vegetables have been linked to more than 450 outbreaks of foodborne illness in the U.S. since 1990.
-In commercial food production, employing a set of risk-reduction steps — known as good agricultural practices (GAPs) — has been pointed to by the U.S. Food and Drug Administration as the best prevention against foodborne, illness-causing pathogens.
+Unfortunately, fresh fruits and vegetables have been linked to hundreds of outbreaks of foodborne illness in the U.S. since 1990.
+This document outlines the recommended agricultural practices for food safety in gardens.

 |Mortality of Great Rhododendron (Rhododendron maximum) in Virginia